RezaSajadian/BinaryClassifierEnsemble/README.md

-Part 1:

-What is done in the existing program is as follows:

-The goal is to create an ensemble of classifiers which is simulating a group of classifiers which are classifying an array of (item, label) data, and by means of an beta distribution, aiming to calculate the accuracy of the local machine's accuracy(mentioned as simulation) as the first pace, and test the process to create, predict, and provide the accuracy of the classification by a majority voting policy.
+The goal of this piece of code is to create an ensemble of classifiers, which are simulating a group of classifiers which are classifying an array of (item, label) data, and by means of a beta distribution, aiming to calculate the accuracy of the local machine's accuracy (mentioned as simulation) in the first place, and test the process to create, predict, and provide the accuracy of the classification by a majority voting policy.

 Classifiers are Beta classifiers which are receiving the alpha and beta arguments of the distribution by the machine's random number generation, and drawing instances from the Classifier class in done by means of a function which each time receives 6 input arguments, 4 arguments belonging to 2 beta distributions to generate classification results of beta functions for Positive and Negative default item classification accuracy of the classifier instance, one belonging to the classification result of a seed classifier(if any), and one argument representing the correlation of the existing classifier instance and the previous classifier's result.
 The function f is provoding us 2 values for negative and positive prediction accuracy, one value for the seed classifier's probability to be used, and one correlation value to define how the existing prediction is used in relation to the previous classifier's classification result.